oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-Per the MQTT specification sections 1.5.4 and 1.5.7 each string is encoded with a 2-byte length followed by the UTF-8 encoding of the string, so the general form of a UTF-8 String Pair is:
+Per the MQTT specification sections 1.5.4 and 1.5.7 each string is encoded with a 2-byte length followed by the UTF-8 encoding of the string, so the general form of a User Property as a UTF-8 String Pair is:

  * 1-byte identifier for User Property `[0x26]`
  * 2-byte length of first string